 Some lending institutions offer competitive private loan programs to assist students with paying for their college education.
-It is extremely important from a personal finance standpoint that you first exhaust ALL other financing options such as grants, scholarships, and federal Direct Loan eligibility prior to considering a federal Parent PLUS, Grad PLUS, or private loan.
+It is extremely important from a personal finance standpoint that you first exhaust ALL other financing options such as grants, scholarships, and federal Direct Loan eligibility prior to considering a Federal Parent PLUS, Grad PLUS, or a private educational loan.
 We advise you to only borrow what is truly needed to pay for qualified educational expenses.
 When borrowing to finance your education, you should give serious consideration to the loan amounts needed throughout your entire education.
 You will want to make sure you can comfortably afford your student loan indebtedness based on your expected income after graduating.

 Steps for Applying for a Private Educational Loan: